 Despite its unique aspects, Scrum shares many similarities with other Agile frameworks.
 Projects are broken down into sprints that typically last one to four weeks, and each sprint ends with the delivery of a workable version of the final project deliverable.
 Scrum Masters host daily standups throughout each sprint to keep the team focused and on the same page.

-What are Scrum artifacts?
-They are simply tools that help teams implement the Scrum framework and complete projects successfully.
+Now that we have briefly covered the framework, let's talk about the artifacts in Scrum.
+Scrum artifacts are simply tools that help teams implement the Scrum framework and complete projects successfully.

 Scrum artifacts help ensure your team accomplishes what it needs to within each project sprint and for the final project deliverable.
 The three artifacts of Scrum enable you to identify and document the work that must be done for the project to be successful.